How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 Herbal teas like peppermint, ginger, and eucalyptus blends are ideal because they combine the thermal benefit with anti-inflammatory and decongestant compounds.
 Chicken broth and miso soup are also excellent choices that provide both hydration and warmth.

-10. Try Nasal Strips or Dilators
+10. Do Nasal Strips and Dilators Work?

 External nasal strips (like Breathe Right) and internal nasal dilators (like Mute or Intake Breathing) physically open the nasal valve — the narrowest part of the airway located just inside the nostrils.
 These devices do not reduce the underlying swelling, but they increase airflow through the widened nostril opening, providing noticeable breathing improvement.